Jordan Courtney-Perkins: Raków Częstochowa

 On 29 June 2021, it was announced that Courtney-Perkins would join the Polish side Raków Częstochowa, becoming the first Australian to play in Poland's Ekstraklasa since Jake McGing.
 He made his debut for the club on 1 August, in the game against Jagiellonia Białystok as a starter in its 0–3 away defeat.

 Loan to Warta

 On 5 February 2022, Courtney-Perkins was loaned until the end of the season to another Ekstraklasa side Warta Poznań.

+Loan to Brisbane Roar

+Courtney-Perkins was loaned back to Brisbane Roar for the 2022-23 A-League season.
+Courtney-Perkins impressed in his season back at the Roar, before departing at the end of his season long loan.

+Sydney FC

+On 15 September 2023, it was announced that A-League side Sydney FC completed the signing of Courtney-Perkins on a three-year deal.

 International career

 Courtney-Perkins was first selected for the Joeys in 2017.
 He was subsequently selected in the squad for the 2018 AFC U-16 Championship, where he started in the Joeys' 3–2 quarter final win over Indonesia, a win which qualified Australia for the 2019 FIFA U-17 World Cup.
 On 2 October 2019, Courtney-Perkins was selected in the Joeys squad for the 2019 FIFA U-17 World Cup.
 He started in all of the Joeys' Group B games, conceding a penalty as the Joey's fought back to secure a 2–2 draw against Hungary.
 He started in their Round of 16 clash with France on 7 November 2019, losing 4–0 and being eliminated from the competition.
+In June 2023, he took part in the Maurice Revello Tournament in France with Australia.